Why volunteer? Enjoy the camaraderie of working with other members of the community and learn about archaeology.

 How hard is it?
 Do I need to have experience in archaeology?
-All volunteers age 16 and older are welcome.
+Volunteers age 18 and older are welcome.
 No prior experience is necessary.
 Training is provided for all projects.
 Volunteers should have strong attention to detail, an interest in archaeology, museums and/or preservation; a sense of humor is appreciated.
 You must be able to work in an enclosed space with dirty and dusty objects.

 When and where do we meet?
 The archaeology collections crew meets on Wednesday mornings in the Hibben Center (across the sidewalk from the museum entrance).
-Parking passes are provided!
+Parking passes are provided.
 See visitor page for detailed directions.
-If interested call Karen Armstrong at (505) 294-8218 or e-mail Archaeology Collections Manager, Karen Price.
+If interested and for more details, e-mail Archaeology Collections Manager, Karen Price.